operator-framework/operator-lifecycle-manager/CONTRIBUTING.md

 ## Reporting bugs and creating issues

 Reporting bugs is one of the best ways to contribute.
 However, a good bug report has some very specific qualities, so please read over our short document on [reporting bugs](./doc/dev/reporting_bugs.md) before submitting a bug report.
-Before filing a bug report, ensure the bug hasn't already been reported by searching through the operator-lifecycle-manager project [Issues][issues].
+Before filing a bug report, ensure the bug hasn't already been reported by searching through the OLM project [Issues][issues].

 Any new contribution should be accompanied by a new or existing issue.
 This issue can help track work, discuss the design and implementation, and help avoid wasted efforts or multiple people working on the same issue, compared to submitting a PR first.
 Trivial changes, like fixing a typo in the documentation, do not require the creation of a new issue.
-Proposing larger changes to the operator-lifecycle-manager project may require an enhancement be created in the [operator-framework/enhancements](https://github.com/operator-framework/enhancements/) repository.
+Proposing larger changes to the OLM project may require an enhancement be created in the [operator-framework/enhancements](https://github.com/operator-framework/enhancements/) repository.

 ## Contribution flow